Stanley Try Square Type Studies

 1870

 Offered only in 1870 and never assigned model number, Stanley’s “Triangular Miter” featured a steel triangle with a beveled wood base marked with graduations.
-The author has only ever seen two.
+Examples show up infrequently at auction and command high prices.
 (9")

 [Full]